-The maturity date of the note was extended to April 30, 2026, and the amendment specifies that no PCC assets shall be used to satisfy the note during the 5-year period of April 30, 2021, to April 30, 2026.
-Therefore, Prospect is in compliance with the Condition.
+The maturity date of the note was initially extended to April 30, 2026 prior to the closing of the Proposed Transaction, and the Amendment dated May 27.
+2021 specified that no PCC assets shall be used to satisfy the note during the 5-year period of April 30, 2021, to April 30, 2026.
+Per the Second Amendment dated July 26, 2022, the maturity date was extended to the earlier of (i) April 30, 2026 and (ii) the date of consummation of any Managed Care Transaction.
+As the date of consummation of any Managed Care Transaction south the Condition.